anna546stella/COVID_Hackathon/Datasets/Viral_spike_mutations/README.md

 of the SARS-CoV-2 virus' spike protein.
 For every amino acid in the protein domain, mutant variants were generated for every possible other amino acid (out of the 20 standard amino acids) that could exist at that position.
 Thus every possible single-position mutation is tested for its ability to bind to the virus' known ACE2 receptor.
-The measurements for spike binding to ACE2-expressing cells have already been processed from the raw measurements.
+The binding values in the data file have already been processed from the raw measurements.

-For each mutation, two measurements are made: how often that mutation is found when you analyze the very strongest binding mutants out of all of them ("Top"), and how often that mutation is found when you analyze the weakest binding mutants out of all of them ("Bottom").
+For each mutation, two types of measurements are made: how often that mutation is found when you analyze the very strongest binding mutants out of all of them ("Top"), and how often that mutation is found when you analyze the weakest binding mutants out of all of them ("Bottom").
 Two replicates of the experiment ("_rep1" and "_rep2") were performed.
 For each position in the protein,